Board Members

 Chair of the Board

 Alex King has an MBA from Edinburgh Business School and a graduate diploma in French from the Chartered Institute of Linguists.
-He has had a 20+ year career in fundraising in the non-profit sector in the UK and in Canada.
+He has had a 30+ year career in fundraising in the non-profit sector in the UK and in Canada.
+Over the past few years, he has been involved in philanthropy for McGill University, the Montreal General Hospital Foundation, and Le Verbe médias.

 Dr. Patrick Vinay